SuyeshBadge/tele-bots/uiux_bot/images/fallback/README.txt

 FALLBACK IMAGES FOR UI/UX LESSON BOT

-This directory contains fallback images that will be used when the Unsplash API is unavailable or rate-limited.
+This directory contains fallback images that will be used when online image sources (DALL-E, Unsplash, Pexels) are unavailable or rate-limited.

 GUIDELINES:
 -----------